randylubin/Diegetic-Games/learn/index.md

 Some of the most crunch games out there are [Pathfinder](https://en.wikipedia.org/wiki/Pathfinder_Roleplaying_Game) or [GURPS](https://en.wikipedia.org/wiki/GURPS).
 I don't recommend starting with them unless you have a friend who already knows the rules.

 ### Other Resources
 You can find info on lots of RPGs at [RPGGeek.com](http://rpggeek.com).
 I also recommend checking out the [RPG subreddit](https://www.reddit.com/r/rpg) which also has links to specific subreddits for all major games.
+I've also compiled a list of [great RPG podcasts](/learn/podcasts).

 ## Live Action Role-Playing Games
 *I've only recently started exploring LARP so this section will evolve over time.*